cuidok/component/gpt-prompt/generate-test-code.md

-I will give you a piece of code.
-Please write the corresponding test code according to the code.
-The test code should be used according to the following rules:
+I will give you a piece of code, this code will be field declaration or class or method.
+Please fllow the Rule to generate code, those rule are here:
-Rule 1: Use Chinese for communication;
-Rule 2: Write in Java;
+Rule 1: Write in Java and communicate in Chinese;
+Rule 2: If I give you field declaration, you need to populate the data according to its type;
-Rule 3: If I give a class or a data type, generate mock data based on it; Rule 4: If I give you a method, generate the unit test method based on it.
+Rule 3: If I give you class declaration, you need to use set method to populate it with data based on the type of its property;
+Rule 4: If I give you a method, generate the unit test method based on it;

 The code under test is as follows: